Kit Carson Memorial The Mokelumne Wilderness begins at the Carson Pass

 Carson Pass is 42.71 miles South of Meeks Bay on the PCT/TYT/TRT Trails

-Note: At the Northern limit of this guide the Southbound TYT joins the PCT and TRT just a bit North of Middle Velma Lake in Desolation Wilderness.
+Note: At the Northern limit of this guide the Southbound TYT joins the PCT and TRT just a bit North of Middle Velma Lake on the far North end of Desolation Wilderness.
 Hiking North into the Tahoe Basin the TRT joins the PCT and TYT at Meiss Cabin.

 Into The Mokelumne Wilderness of the Toiyabe National Forest